comparativechrono/100KGP_PhenoForest/README.md

 ### Random Forest Analysis

-- **Model Training:** Trains a Random Forest model to predict conditions based on phenotypes.
-- **Feature Importance:** Identifies and ranks phenotypes based on their importance in predicting the condition using the Mean Decrease Gini index.
-- **Visualization:** Provides a bar chart visualization of the phenotypes ranked by their importance, helping to visually assess which features are most influential.
+For the machine learning we first train a Random Forest model to predict conditions based on phenotypes.
+Then we identfy and rank phenotypes based on their importance in predicting the condition using the Mean Decrease Gini index.
+This is visualised in a bar chart visualization of the phenotypes ranked by their importance, helping you to visually assess which features are most influential.

 ### Association Rule Mining

-- **Rule Generation:** Applies the Apriori algorithm to generate association rules that link combinations of phenotypic traits with specific conditions.
-- **Rule Filtering:** Filters rules to focus on those that are most relevant to the conditions of interest.
-- **Interpretation of Rules:** Extracts and formats the top rules for clarity, displaying support, confidence, and lift metrics to evaluate the strength and relevance of each rule.
-- **Phi Coefficient Analysis:** Explores the phi coefficient as a measure of association between the items in the rules, providing deeper insights into the interactions within the data.
+The script also applies the Apriori algorithm to generate association rules that link combinations of phenotypic traits with specific conditions.
+The script extracts and formats the top rules for clarity, displaying support, confidence, and lift metrics to evaluate the strength and relevance of each rule.
+Finally the phi coefficient is used as a measure of association between the items in the rules, hopefully allowing you to visually see how the rules seperate your condition.

 ## Usage